aguinane/chowdown/_recipes/lamb-pide.md

 ---

-Serves 4 people generously.
+Serves 4 people.
 Mince can also be served with cous cous or rice